Tremus/ghost_docs/docs.md

 ### Distortion

-Click on the circle or the title "Distortion" next to it to activate/deactivate the distortion
+Click on the circle or the title "Distortion" next to it to activate/deactivate the distortion.
+Additionally, double clicking the image of the distortion will activate/deactivate the distortion.

+Clicking and vertically draging the image of the distortion will move the drive parameters.
+Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

 This distortion is polyphonic, meaning that each key press uses its own distortion.
 For a non polyphonic distortion, see the FX section.